fraher/humanloop_primer/README.md

-# Humanloop Primer: Evaluating with Azure AI Models
+# HumanLoop Primer: Evaluating with Azure AI Models

-This repository is an exploration into understanding and using the Humanloop library for evaluating AI models, specifically focusing on running evaluations and comparing prompts using models hosted on Microsoft Azure's AI Foundry instances.
+This repository is an exploration into understanding and using the HumanLoop library for evaluating AI models, specifically focusing on running evaluations and comparing prompts using models hosted on Microsoft Azure's AI Foundry instances.
 The repository includes two main files: `eval.py` and `legalbench_abercrombie.ipynb`.

 ## Table of Contents